Exploiting the huge potential for energy savings and resource recovery through wastewater treatment

 Total energy renovation of the treatment plant at Egaa, just outside Aarhus, means that Aarhus Vand is setting new standards for developing treatment plants from energy guzzlers into energy producers.
 This has happened through entirely new technologies that exploit the green energy-production potentials in wastewater.
 The topping-out is a milestone in the technological development of […]

-At Marselisborg Wastewater Treatment Plant we in Aarhus Vand produce 50 percent more energy than we use.
-By implementing energy efficient solutions and producing biogas from the sludge, we are almost able to cover the energy consumption for the whole water cycle from the groundwater extraction, to pump stations, water distribution and wastewater treatment.
+At Marselisborg Wastewater Treatment Plant Aarhus Vand produce 50 percent more energy than is used.
+By implementing energy efficient solutions and producing biogas from the sludge, the utility is almost able to cover the energy consumption for the whole water cycle from the groundwater extraction, to pump stations, water distribution and wastewater treatment.
+Water and […]

 The safe handling of wastewater is essential to public health.
 Efficient and innovative design of wastewater systems is also a basis for sustainable development.
 We help our customers choose the optimal financial and most energy efficient solutions within the areas of: Wastewater management Strategic planning Drainage systems Wastewater treatment Operation and maintenance Ramboll has many years […]